jdunkerley/jdunkerley/AWS Recipe Collection.md

 ## What's Next

 So there's a lot of fun steps ahead, lots of fun technologies to play with and dive deep into from Lambdas, APIs, AI, NLP, Elastic to pick just a few.
-A couple of my colleague [Jan Akerman](https://janakerman.co.uk/), [Bartosz ]()  have agreed to join me on this journey and will be helping with the different tools and technologies as we go.
+A couple of my colleagues, [Jan Akerman](https://janakerman.co.uk/), [Bartosz Jedrzejewski](https://www.e4developer.com/) and Colin Lambden, have agreed to join me on this journey and will be helping with the different tools and technologies as we build out the application.

-I'll try and do all this securely and with as much tips and tricks to help others as we go.
-My plan is to do this in a series of small focussed posts.
+We'll try and do all this securely and with as much tips and tricks to help others as we go.
+My plan is that we do this in a series of small focuesed posts on each part.
 So first up will be to build an Elastic EC2 instance from the ground up.